n3-n2-n1/n3-n2-n1/README.md

-# Hi, im Thomas 👋
+# Hi, im Crystal 👋

 A junior developer with a strong knowledge of JavaScript, Python, Mongo, PERN, MERN, React JS, and Three.js.
 I also completed a +900 hour bootcamp where I learned Agile methodologies, version control, and manual testing with Postman/Thunder Client.
 I have prior knowledge of Linux Bash scripting and hold a First Certificate from the University of Cambridge, a Python certification, and a QA tester certification.